TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-authentication.md

 # Authentication in Azure Cosmos DB

-Please refer to the below documentation links which includes information about various authentication related concepts in Azure Cosmos DB.
+Azure Cosmos DB uses hash-based message authentication code (HMAC) for authorization.
+You can use either a master key, or a resource token allowing fine-grained access to a resource such as a document.
+Refer to the below documentation links which includes information about various authentication related concepts in Azure Cosmos DB.

 ## **Recommended documents**